OutofSpaceUwU/Dreamy-Code/README.md

 <details>
 <summary>Disclaimer</summary>

 > Currently we only offer a certain number of sexualities as it would get way too complex if we would add every single sexuality.
-Therefore we decided to synnc our available roles with [this list](https://de.wikipedia.org/wiki/Sexuelle_Orientierung#Kategorien_und_Abgrenzung) of official sexualities from Wikipedia™.
+Therefore we decided to sync our available roles with [this list](https://de.wikipedia.org/wiki/Sexuelle_Orientierung#Kategorien_und_Abgrenzung) of official sexualities from Wikipedia™.

 </details>

+Fullname needs update

 | Rolename    | Fullname                                                                       |
 | ----------- | ------------------------------------------------------------------------------ |